 The notion of ‘residual error rate’ was defined in footnote 1 to point 5.9 of Annex IX (Model for the annual control report) to Implementing Regulation (EU) 2015/207.
 However, the heading of column F in table 10.2 (Results of audits of operations) gives a different definition and should therefore be corrected.

-For the sake of clarity, given the correction made to column C in table 10.2 (Results of audits of operations) of Annex IX to Implementing Regulation (EU) 2015/207 by inserting a new column on the coverage of random sample and of an explanatory footnote thereto as well as the correction of column F in that table, table 10.2 (Results of audits of operations) of Annex IX should be replaced in total.
+For the sake of clarity, given the correction made to column C in table 10.2 (Results of audits of operations) of Annex IX to Implementing Regulation (EU) 2015/207 by inserting a new column on the coverage of random sample and an explanatory footnote thereto as well as the correction of column F in that table, table 10.2 (Results of audits of operations) of Annex IX should be replaced in total.

 To make it possible for the envisaged measures to be applied promptly, this Regulation should enter into force on the day following that of its publication in the Official Journal of the European Union.